-- Open Source programs are traditional scholarly programs outside of section programming and not sponsored by one of the AALS Sections.
-Closed April 13
+- Open Source programs are traditional scholarly programs other than those sponsored by one of the AALS Sections.
+Proposals due April 12.

-- Discussion Group programs provide a setting for discussions among a small group of invited faculty.
-Closed April 13
+- Discussion Groups provide a setting for discussions among a small group of invited participants.
+Attendees are welcome.
+Proposals due April 12.

-- Symposium programs are extended sessions (half day or longer) that focus on in-depth scholarly exploration of a topic of academic interest.
-Closed May 11
+- Symposium are extended sessions (half a day or longer) that focus on in-depth scholarly exploration of a topic of academic interest.
+Proposals due May 10.

 All program organizers should allow at least 15 minutes for audience participation.
 We also welcome proposals for Open Source programs that depart from the typical format of having participants present 10-20 minute talks.
 Organizers could, for example, submit a proposal for a roundtable style program in which participants answer a series of questions posed by the moderator and the audience.
 As another example, participants could engage in one or more role-play sessions.